The Cd command is used to change the directory in the DOS command line. This post talks about getting a directory path in batch programming.

 - Next, print the string message

-- Next line, open new window and runs
+- Next line, open a new window and run the

 other.batfile located in the current directory